![]() |

 Japanese Long-shaft Rarity - the Atsuta 19

 The very existence of the Atsuta engines never appears to have become apparent to contemporary observers outside Japan - despite an intensive search, I can find no mention of them at all in the English-language modelling media of the day.
 There’s little doubt that the engines were never marketed outside Japan, although a few may have found their way to other countries through such routes as personal purchases by members of the post-WW2 forces of occupation.
 Even in Japan itself, the marque never appears to have achieved anything approaching mainstream status, possibly being marketed on a strictly regional basis.
 For this and other reasons (to be discussed below), the Atsuta engines are extremely rare today even in Japan and are almost never encountered elsewhere.
 I acquired the illustrated example from a Japanese source.
-This being the case, there’s less than usual to say about these rare but interesting engines.
+This being the case, there’s less than usual to say about these rare but refreshingly out-of-the-rut engines.
 It has however been possible to learn a little about them from contacts in Japan, in which regard I’d like to record my indebtedness to my friend Rudy ni Balinia (from whom I obtained this example) as well as Akira Fujimuro, one of the key figures in the post-war Japanese model engine and model aircraft fields.
-Despite the combination of distance and the language barrier, both of these gentlemen have greatly assisted me in my attempt to learn more about the Atsuta marque.
+Despite the combination of distance and the language barrier, both of these gentlemen assisted me greatly in my attempt to learn more about the Atsuta marque.
 Even in Japan, detailed information about these engines appears to be rather scanty.
 Let’s see what we can do to draw aside the veil a little …… Connotations of the Atsuta Name

-Given the instant recognition factor attached to the name, the application of the name Atsuta to the model engines with which we are dealing would immediately imply to any contemporary Japanese citizen that they were manufactured in Nagoya.
-There was a full-sized precedent for this in the form of the WW2-era Since the Aichi Aircraft Company was dissolved following the conclusion of WW2, it appears that the Atsuta model engines had nothing whatsoever to do with that company or its descendants.
+The Atsuta district has long been associated with the famous Atsuta-jingÅ« (Atsuta Shrine), a major Shinto shrine traditionally believed to have been established over 1,900 years ago during the reign of the Emperor Keikõ (71-130 CE).
+This is one of the most Given the instant geographic recognition factor attached to the Atsuta name, its application to the model engines with which we are dealing would immediately imply to any contemporary Japanese citizen that they were manufactured in Nagoya.
+Further recognition of this would have come from the existence of a full-sized precedent in the form of the WW2-era AE1A Atsuta aero engine, which was a licensed version of the German Daimler-Benz DB 601, a 12-cylinder liquid-cooled inverted-vee aircraft engine which was used to power the Since the Aichi Aircraft Company was dissolved following the conclusion of WW2, it appears that the Atsuta model engines had nothing whatsoever to do with that company or its descendants.
 The latter-day descendant company of the Aichi Aircraft Company is the Aichi Machine Industry Co.
 Ltd. (no mention of Atsuta), which manufactures automotive parts and light trucks for Nissan.
 Nonetheless, the name Atsuta would have retained a strong aviation-related connotation among air-minded Japanese people as of the early 1950’s.
 For both of the above reasons, the use of the name Atsuta was entirely appropriate for a model engine range manufactured in Nagoya.
 It combined the name of a nationally-famous and widely revered location with a very direct connection to Japanese aviation history.
 Production of the Atsuta Model Engines

 During the years following WW2, the Minami ward developed into a major centre for heavy industry, including a Mitsubishi Motors plant which remained in operation until 2000.
 It’s thus scarcely surprising to find a precision model engineering venture being located there.